-1. For importation from countries other than the U.S., a permit is required for all animals (except domesticated dogs and cats), semen, birds and veterinary biologic.
-For importation from the U.S., a permit is required for the following: Semen, veterinary biologics, psittacine birds, turtles, tortoises, skunks, foxes, ferrets and raccoons.
+1. For importation from countries other than the U.S., a permit is required for all animals (except domesticated dogs and cats), semen, birds, veterinary biologics and certain animal products depending on the species and country of origin.
+For importation from the U.S., a permit is required for the following: Semen, embryos, veterinary biologics, psittacine birds, turtles, tortoises, skunks, foxes, ferrets and raccoons.